Calibrated and Sharp Uncertainties in Deep Learning via Density Estimation: Experiments

-We also compare against a popular uncertainty estimation method recently developed specifically for deep learning models: deep ensembles \citep{lakshminarayanan2016simple}.
+We additionally compare against a popular uncertainty estimation method recently developed specifically for deep learning models: deep ensembles \citep{lakshminarayanan2016simple}.
 Deep ensembles average the predictive distributions of multiple models; we ensembled 5 neural networks, each having the same architecture as our standard model.

 Our recalibrator $R$ was also a densely connected neural network with two fully connected hidden layers of 20 units each and parametric ReLU non-linearities.
 We added dense skip connections between the layers.
+We held out 15\% of the training set (up to max of 500 datapoints) for recalibration.
+On large datasets 500 points, is a relatively small quantity.
+When data is scarce, we can fit an ensemble of models calibrated on leave-one-out folds.

 In regression experiments, we featurized input distributions $F$ using nine quantiles $[0.1,...,0.9]$.
-We trained $R$ using the quantile regression version of Algorithm \ref{alg:recal}; we concatenated the quantile parameter $\tau \in [0,1]$ to the featurization of $F$.
-In classification experiments, the inputs and the ouputs of $R$ are class probabilities, and $R$ is trained using the log-likelihood maximization version of Algorithm \ref{alg:recal}.
+We trained $R$ using the quantile regression objective of Algorithm \ref{alg:recal}; we concatenated the quantile parameter $\tau \in [0,1]$ to the featurization of $F$.
+In classification experiments, the inputs and the ouputs of $R$ are class probabilities, and $R$ is trained using log-likelihood maximization defined in Algorithm \ref{alg:recal2}.
 All other architectural details are unchanged.

 We did not observe significant overfitting in our experiments.
 We believe overfitting is mitigated by the fact that we perform quantile regression and thus learn a complex distribution function that is not easy to overfit.